 The City of Newberry is located in north central Florida in Alachua County.
 The City joined the ARP in December 2000.
-Bill Conrad is the Mayor, and Jamie Jones is the Utilities Director.
+Jamie Jones is the Utilities/Public Works Director, and Bill Conrad is the City's FMPA representative.
 The City's service area is approximately 3 square miles.
 For more information about the City of Newberry, please visit www.ci.newberry.fl.us.